ConjureLabs/route/readme.md

         └── all.js
 ```

 Note that params are defined with a `$`, not a `:`.
-Colons cause issues when searching, in editors.
+Colons cause issues when searching in editors.

-Each file just needs to export an express route handler, like:
+Each file just needs to export an express route handler:

 ```js
 module.exports = (req, res, next) => {